Unesco Chair

 Unesco Chair on “Human Rights, International Cooperation and Sustainable Development”

-The Bergamo UNESCO Chair established in 2003, is part of the UNITWIN (University Twinning and Networking) UNESCO Chairs programme, which involves over 850 institutions in 117 countries, promoting international inter-university cooperation and networking to enhance institutional capacities through knowledge sharing and collaborative work.
-The programme supports the establishment of UNESCO Chairs and UNITWIN Networks in key priority areas related to UNESCO’s fields of competence: education, natural and social sciences, culture and communication.
+The Bergamo UNESCO Chair, established in 2003, is part of the UNITWIN (University Twinning and Networking) UNESCO Chairs programme, which involves over 850 institutions in 120 countries, promoting international inter-university cooperation and networking to enhance institutional capacities through the sharing of knowledge and collaborative work.
+The programme supports the creation of UNESCO Chairs and UNITWIN Networks in key priority areas related to UNESCO's fields of expertise: education, natural and social sciences, culture and communication.

 Thematic Areas and Strategic Lines